marmelab/redux-form-inspector/README.md

 #### fieldsToProps

 `fieldsToProps` is the most important part of `redux-form-inspector`.
 It is defined as a simple object with a prop name as key and a callback as value.
-At runtime, each callback is executed with the form field values as argument and each result is assigned to the following prop name.
+At runtime, each callback is executed with the form field values and errors (both sync and async) as arguments.
+Each result is assigned to the following prop name.

 The strength of `fieldsToProps` lies in the fact that it can be easily tested.